ionutdobre/ocds_examples/README.md

 }
 ```

-### Getting a single record
+### Obtaining a single record

-Each record has a unique **Open Contracting ID** called ```ocid``` (http://ocds.open-contracting.org/standard/r/0__3__3/#conceptual-model) and sometimes it is useful not to see the big picture but only the informations about a particular record so the user can do that by using the following API:
+Each record has a unique **Open Contracting ID** called ```ocid``` (http://ocds.open-contracting.org/standard/r/0__3__3/#conceptual-model).
+A particular record can be retrieves via the following API:

 ```
 http://www.contractawards.eu/open-contracting/api/v1/record?recordId=<ocid>
 ```

 ### Pretty print format
-By default the API provides pretty printing of the JSON output because it’s more approachable but in a production application the user can reduce the cost of the data transfer by using the parameter ```pretty=false``` in order to remove all the white spaces from the response.
+By default, the API provides pretty printing of the JSON output.
+In a production application a user can reduce the cost of  data transfer by using the parameter ```pretty=false``` in order to remove all the white spaces from the response.

 ### Records API Response

-The response fields for the package records are explained in more detailed below
+Records contain the following information:

-* ```uri``` - the URI of this records package
+* ```uri``` - URI of the records package
-* ```publisher``` - information to uniquely identify the publisher of this package
+* ```publisher``` - information that uniquely identifies the publisher of this package
-* ```publishedDate``` - the date that this package was published.
+* ```publishedDate``` -package publication date
-* ```packages``` - a list of URIs of all the release packages that were used to create this record package
+* ```packages``` - a list of URIs of release packages included in the record package
-* ```records``` - the records for this data package
+* ```records``` - records included in this records package

 ## 3. Releases API

-This API can be used to obtain informations about a package release or a particular release.
-It can be useful to obtain more  information about a particular stage in the contracting process or if the user is using the ```embed=true``` parameter in the **Records API** and then he wants to get the content of the releases.
+This API provides information about a package release or a single release.
+It can be used to obtain information related to a particular stage in the contracting process.

 ### Basic call and parameters

+Obtain a release package:
 ```
 http://www.contractawards.eu/open-contracting/api/v1/release-package?releaseId=<id>
 ```

-It can be used to get the release package with the given ```id```.
+Obtain an individual releaze:
 ```
 http://www.contractawards.eu/open-contracting/api/v1/release?releaseId=<id>
 ```

-It can be used to get only one release content with the given ```id```.
+It can be used to

 **Pretty format** - the **Release API** supports the same ```pretty=false``` parameter as **Records API** in order to get a white-space compressed response.